Bruin-Dev/Intelygenz/docs/PIPELINES.md

 Human error can and does occur when carrying out these boring and repetitive tasks manually and ultimately does affect the ability to meet deliverables.

-All of the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
+All the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
-We separate the automatation in two parts, [continuous integration](#continuous-integration-ci) and [continuous delivery](#continuous-delivery-cd), that are explained in the next sections.
+We separate the automation in two parts, [continuous integration](#continuous-integration-ci) and [continuous delivery](#continuous-delivery-cd), that are explained in the next sections.

 To improve the speed and optimization of the pipelines, **only the jobs and stages will be executed on those modules that change in each commit**.